 The Junior League of Atlanta, Inc. (JLA) partners with community agencies that reflect our mission, vision and values.
-Focused on supporting women and children at risk, The JLA provides much-needed volunteer resources and funding, and serves as a catalyst for positive change through our partnerships.
+The efforts of JLA focus on supporting women and children at risk, providing much-needed volunteer resources and funding, and serving as a catalyst for positive change through our partnerships.

 Each year, the JLA invests thousands of volunteer hours to community agencies and programs that support empowering women and children to become self-sufficient.
 Despite the challenges brought by the COVID-19 pandemic, JLA members volunteered for more than 50,000 hours with 46 local partners, virtually and in person, a value of $1.5 million to the metropolitan Atlanta community.

-In 2012, The Junior League of Atlanta committed to rolling out a new community engagement model known as Issue-Based Community Impact (IBCI), allowing efforts to have a greater reach and impact in the community.
+In 2012, The Junior League of Atlanta, Inc. committed to rolling out a new community engagement model known as Issue-Based Community Impact (IBCI), allowing efforts to have a greater reach and impact in the community.
 The IBCI model orients strategic tactics of direct service, advocacy and public education/awareness, strategic grant-making, capacity building, training, and coalition building towards achieving specific, measurable impact in the community.

-Under the IBCI model, the JLA is working to make lasting impact in the following areas:
+Under the IBCI model, JLA is working to make lasting impact in the following areas:

-All JLA partners and projects align with these issues and/or support women and children at risk.
+All of JLA’s partners and projects align with these issues in support of women and children at risk.
 To learn more about how to become a partner of the JLA, click here.